-How to Get the Musty Smell out of Clothing and Fabrics
+How to Get the Musty Smell Out of Clothing and Fabrics

-So, why do your clothes smell musty?
-Here's a few common reasons that I'll go over in this article:
+Here are a few common reasons that I'll go over in this article:

 - I left my clothes in the washer.